roytang/blog/content/posts/2009/06/gpt-bangkok-1-sealed-pool.md

   </table>
 </div>

-Let&'s try something different and get some audience participation.
+Let's try something different and get some audience participation.
 How would you build this sealed deck?
 Post your suggestions in the comments below!

 ## Comments